jibidus/monitofen/README.md

 - [ ] Front: use kebab-case syntax for custom components in templates
 - [ ] Make importation rake task fail if something's wrong
+- [ ] Front: use kebab-case syntax for custom components in templates
 - [ ] Front: filter measures by time period
 - [ ] Backend: limit measures result count
 - [ ] Migrate to TypeScript